rrthomas/sam/README.md

 and reason about.

-## The code

-The SAM-specific files are in `Mk2-Firmware/EMF2014`.
-SAM itself is in the source files `sam*`.
-The logo files are in the directory `Dog`.

-## Building SAM
+## Installing and using SAM

-To build you will need Go, a C compiler, and SDL2 (on Debian-compatible systems, install package `libsdl2-gfx-dev`).

-To compile and run a program:
+To install SAM, you need Go:

 ```
-go run . --wait screen_levy-c.yaml
+go install github.com/rrthomas/sam@latest
 ```

-Debugging output is shown in the terminal.
-If a window has opened, close it to end the program.

-To be able to build the documentation and run the tests:
+Then run the `sam` command.
+To run a program, e.g.:

 ```
-autoreconf -fi
-./configure
+sam screen_levy-c.yaml
 ```

-Then to build the documentation: `make`, and to run the tests, `make check`.
+Debugging output (with the `--debug` option) is shown in the terminal.

+If you use the `--wait` option, and the program opens a window, then you need to close the window to stop SAM at the end.

+Documentation on the SAM virtual machine is in `doc/sam.pdf`.

+See `HACKING.md` for information about developing SAM.

 <!--  LocalWords:  homoiconically
  -->